Testing Simultaneous Diagonalizability: Introduction

-In a series of contributions \cite{Flury84,FluryAsymptotic,Flury} introduced common principal component analysis (CPCA) that deals with the test and calculation of simultaneous factorization among different samples. \cite{schott} developed the terminology partial CPCA (PCPCA) with verified test methods for partially identical eigenvectors.
-In contrast, we do not need to impose any structural assumptions on the pool of matrices like symmetricity or positive semidefinitenss which are naturally provided by considering covariance matrices.
+In a series of contributions \cite{Flury84,FluryAsymptotic,Flury86} introduced common principal component analysis (CPCA) that deals with the test and calculation of simultaneous factorization among different samples of positive definite symmetric matrices.
+Under the same assumptions, \cite{schott} developed the terminology partial CPCA (PCPCA) with verified test methods for partially identical eigenvectors.
+In contrast, we do not need to impose any structural assumptions on the pool of matrices like symmetry or positive semidefinitenss which are naturally provided by considering covariance matrices.

-Related to simultaneous diagonalization, previous studies have mainly focused on testing whether the eigenvectors or eigenspaces of the population covariance matrix are equal to some given ones; see \cite{tyler,koltchinskii2017new,silin2018bayesian,naumov2019bootstrap,silin2020hypothesis}. \cite{Schwartz} studied some related statistical tests about eigenvalues and eigenvectors in a general sense with some pre-fixed algebraic restrictions of the matrices.
-Especially, as stated in \cite{Schwartz}, the test of equality of eigenvectors with unknown eigenvalues between two sets of samples is rather difficult since no closed forms of estimations are available.
+Related to simultaneous diagonalization, previous studies mainly focused on testing whether the eigenvectors or eigenspaces of the population covariance matrix are equal to some given ones; see \cite{tyler,koltchinskii2017new,silin2018bayesian,naumov2019bootstrap,silin2020hypothesis}. \cite{Schwartz} studied some related statistical tests about eigenvalues and eigenvectors of Gaussian random symmetric matrices with some pre-fixed algebraic restrictions.
+Especially, as stated in \cite{Schwartz}, the test for equality of eigenvectors with unknown eigenvalues between two sets of samples is rather difficult since no closed forms of estimations are available.

 From a computational perspective, optimization routines for symmetric matrices were proposed by \cite{Fuji, Ghazi, Gira}.
-For general asymmetric matrices, some previous ideas, like '\textit{sh-rt}' by \cite{shrt}, '\textit{JUST}' by \cite{just}, '\textit{JDTM}' by \cite{jdtm}, and '\textit{JDTE}' by \cite{andre} are shown to be numerically effective and ready for implementation. \cite{colombo, tensor} focused on the joint Schur-decomposition and provided theoretical properties of their proposed algorithms.
-Since joint Schur-decomposition fails to be a sufficient condition for simultaneous diagonalization, our work expands those ideas and provides an algorithm which estimates partially common eigenvectors across samples.
+For general asymmetric matrices, some previous ideas, like '\textit{sh-rt}' by \cite{shrt}, '\textit{JUST}' by \cite{just}, '\textit{JDTM}' by \cite{jdtm}, and '\textit{(W)JDTE}' by \cite{andre} are shown to be numerically effective and ready for implementation. \cite{colombo, tensor} focused on the joint Schur-decomposition and provided theoretical properties of their proposed algorithms.
+Since joint Schur-decomposability fails to be a sufficient condition for simultaneous diagonalization, our work expands those ideas and provides an algorithm which estimates partially common eigenvectors across samples.